-Ashtanga Yoga Teacher Training in Loudoun
+Ashtanga Yoga Teacher Training

 Ashtanga yoga is a challenging, yet holistic approach to mind, body, and breath awareness.
 As a “road map” of sorts, the Eight Limbs of Yoga that make up an Ashtanga yoga practice create a path to enlightenment.
 Samskara Yoga & Healing brings the study of Ashtanga Yoga and its eight limbs into a 200-hour yoga teacher training program as a solid foundation for success in life and as a yoga teacher.